No, the Catholic Church hasn't canceled Valentine's Day

 "Join it up with Mardi Gras!" concurred Bishop Richard Malone of Buffalo, New York, in a video posted online.

 Lent became standardized in the Catholic Church around the year 325, but despite it's ancient history, myths about Lenten traditions abound.
-Here are five of the most common.
+Here are five of the most common:

 Myth 1: Lent is 40 days